Semantic Compliance in Finance

-The Financial Regulation Ontologies (FRO) are an open source design published in Ontology Web Language (OWL).
+The Financial Regulation Ontologies (FRO) is an open-source design published in the Ontology Web Language (OWL).

 FRO is a foundational part of a Semantic Compliance® approach for financial institutions.
-Ontology Web Language (OWL) is a W3C standard with proven scalability, handling complexity in Bio and Medical field.
-In the ontology, everything is a triple: data, schema, mapping, transformations, rules, … everything is stored uniform cells of subject-predicate-object.
+Ontology Web Language (OWL) is a W3C standard with proven scalability and handling complexity in the Bio and Medical fields.
+In the ontology, everything is a triple: data, schema, mapping, transformations, rules, … everything is stored in uniform cells of subject-predicate-object.

 FRO is based on two industry standards: